 From July, employers could bring furloughed employees back to work on a part-time basis as long as the employee was furloughed for 3 consecutive weeks before the end of June 2020.

 This change meant:

 - You should have continued contributions at the regular agreed amount.

 - Only employer pension contributions for the hours the employee had been furloughed for could be claimed under CJRS.
 Therefore, you were responsible for paying full contributions on the hours they’d worked.

 - Employees should have continued to contribute based on their full pay (regardless of hours actually worked).

 What happened in August 2020?

-From 1 August 2020, employers can no longer claim minimum employer pension contributions under the CJRS.
+Since 1 August 2020, employers have no longer been able to claim minimum employer pension contributions under the CJRS.
 So, both the employer and employee must continue to pay at least the minimum contributions in full.